-(dollars in thousands) 2015 2014 013

-Nonaccrual loans: Real estate mortgage \$ 665 \$ 84 \$

-Total nonaccrual loans 665 84

-Accruing restructured loans: Real estate mortgage 123 51

-Total accruing restructured loans 123 51

-Total high risk assets \$ 788 \$ 135 \$ -

-Nonaccrual loans to total loans High risk assets to total loans High risk assets to total shareholders' equity 0.09% 0.11% 0.58% 0.01% 0.02% 0.11% - - -
+(dollars in thousands) 2016 2015 2014 Nonaccrual loans: Real estate mortgage Production and intermediate term \$ 124 1,017 \$ 665 - \$ 84 Total nonaccrual loans 1,141 665 84 Accruing restructured loans: Real estate mortgage 112 123 51 Total accruing restructured loans 112 123 51 Total high risk assets \$ 1,253 \$ 788 \$ 135 Nonaccrual loans to total loans High risk assets to total loans High risk assets to total shareholders' equity 0.15% 0.16% 0.88% 0.09% 0.11% 0.58% 0.01% 0.02% 0.11%

-We had no loans classified as 90 days past due still accruing interest and no other property owned for the years presented.
+We had no loans classified as 90 days past due still accruing interest, and no other property owned for the years presented.

-Total high risk assets increased \$653 thousand, or 483.7%, to \$788 thousand at December 31, 2015 compared with year-end 2014.
-The increase in high risk assets is primarily a result of one borrower classified nonaccrual during the period.
-The increase was partially offset by scheduled repayments on accruing restructured loan volume.
+Total high risk assets increased \$465 thousand, or 59.0%, to \$1.3 million at December 31, 2016 compared with yearend 2015.
+The increase in high risk assets is the result of two borrowers classified as nonaccrual during the period.
+Contributing to the increase in our high risk assets were loans to borrowers adversely impacted by commodity price volatility and higher farm input costs in the current agricultural environment, and borrowers who were adversely impacted due to the deterioration in the general economy.

 Nonaccrual loans represent all loans where there is a reasonable doubt as to collection of all principal and/or interest.
-Nonaccrual volume increased \$581 thousand compared with December 31, 2014 due to one borrower reclassified nonaccrual due to nonperformance and offset by one borrower reclassified to accruing restructured during the period.
+Nonaccrual volume increased \$476 thousand compared with December 31, 2015 due primarily to two borrowers' loans being transferred to nonaccrual due to nonperformance, offset by one borrower who paid their nonaccrual loan off during the period.
+Nonaccrual volume increased \$1.1 million compared with December 31, 2014 due to transfers of loans to nonaccrual status which were primarily impacted by the economic pressures experienced in the cattle industry.
+Two customers comprise 100% of the nonaccrual volume.
 The following table provides additional information on nonaccrual loans as of December 31.

-(dollars in thousands) 2015 2014 2013 Nonaccrual current as to principal and interest \$ - \$ 84 \$ - Restructured loans in nonaccrual status \$ - \$ 84 \$ - of loans and related accrued interest on which monetary concessions have been granted to borrowers and that are in accrual status.
-Accruing restructured loans do not include loans on which monetary concessions have been granted but which remain in nonaccrual status.
+(dollars in thousands) 2016 2015 2014 Nonaccrual current as to principal and interest \$ 1,043 \$ - \$ 84 Restructured loans in nonaccrual status \$ \$ - \$ 84